dcarrillo/whatismyip/README.md

 ## DNS discovery

-The DNS discovery works by forcing the client to make a request to `<uuid>.dns.ifconfig.es` this DNS request is handled by a microdns server included in the `whatismyip` binary.
+The DNS discovery works by forcing the client to make a request to `<uuid>.dns.ifconfig.es`.
+This DNS request is handled by a microdns server included in the `whatismyip` binary.
 In order to run the discovery server, a configuration file in the following form has to be created:

 ```yaml